The Southland Theatres 1 & 2 was the first cinematic venue to operate at the SOUTHLAND mall. The twin venue showed first features in October 1970.

 Photo from Wikipedia / "RSA"

-By the time of a circa-2009 plan, the mall has evolved into one of -if not- the most upscale shopping centers in Greater Pittsburgh.
-The original complex was expanded in 1994 (in dark gray).
-A new cinema (in medium gray) was built in 1998.
-Barnes & Noble opened in April 2005.
+By 2009, the mall has evolved into one of -if not- the most upscale shopping centers in Greater Pittsburgh.
+A front side food court was completed in 1994 (dark gray).
+A new cinema (medium gray) was built in 1998.
+A freestanding Barnes & Noble opened in April 2005.

 An interior view, which shows the decor of SOUTH HILLS VILLAGE before a recent face lift was completed.